EastEriq/LAST_QHYccd/ImageAcquisition.md

 As of today, Live mode implies that the first image retrievable is only the _second_ one after having started the process.
 Since the exposure time canot be changed, this adds the duration of one exposure time to the initial overhead.

+Currently, for the QHY600 the timings and overheads which I observed for retrieving 16bit, full frame images are of the order of:

++ **Single Exposure**: 350ms pre-exposure, [_Texp_], 1600-1900ms image transfer time,
+  50-100ms image unpacking time (CPU dependent)
++ **Live mode**: 450ms + _Texp_ pre-exposure, [_Texp_], 200-800ms image transfer time
+ _(`USBTRAFFIC` dependent)_, 50-100ms image unpacking time (CPU dependent).
+ Transfer rate is however limited at something like 1.2fps, even if Texp is shorter than 800msec (1.2fps for practical matlab programming reasons, the camera would be capable of ~2.2fps).

+Thus acquring N exposures in Single Exposure mode will require about *N&times;(Texp+2.2*sec*)*, whereas in Live mode would require *~1*sec *+(N+1)&times;Texp*.

+Switching among the two modes adds an overhead of ~4500ms the first time acquisition in a new mode is called.

+With the QHY367 all overheads are not-really-proportionally smaller.

+Theoretically there would be a third possible mode, **Burst**, likely designed to acquire a small number of shortly exposed images at a high fps and to store them temporarily inside the camera DDR memory, but we are given no information about its operation.

 ## Blocking vs. nonblocking (timed callbacks)